Bandido (wrestler): Consejo Mundial de Lucha Libre (2019–2021)

 Bandido made his debut for the Mexican promotion Consejo Mundial de Lucha Libre (CMLL) following a brief stint in 2016 as part of CMLL's 2019 Leyendas Mexicanas supercard show.
 Bandido, Volador Jr. and Valiente defeated Nueva Generacion Dinamitas (El Cuatrero, Sansón and Forastero).
 For the 2020 Torneo Nacional de Parejas Increíbles ("National Incredible Teams" tournament), he teamed up with rival Último Guerrero.
 In the storyline of their tournament participation, the two collaborated for the first two rounds, defeating Flyer and Hechicero in the first round and Diamante Azul/Gilbert el Boricua in the second.
 During the semi-final match Guerrero accidentally hit Bandido, leading to the team's loss to Carístico and Forastero.
 Bandido would leave CMLL on April 10, 2021.

 Return to AAA (2021–2023)

 On December 4, 2021 at Triplemanía Regia II, Bandido returned to AAA as a participant in a five-way match for the vacant AAA Mega Championship, which was won by El Hijo del Vikingo.

 In June 2023, it was reported by Wrestling Observer Newsletter that Bandido would be leaving AAA.

 Return to CMLL (2025–present)

 On June 17, 2025, Bandido made his return to CMLL after four years at Martes de Arena Mexico, where he successfully defended his ROH World Championship against Máscara Dorada.
 Three days later at Fantastica Mania Mexico, Bandido teamed with Hologram to defeat Místico and Dorada.
 On the September 12 episode of Viernes Espectacular, Brodido successfully defended their AEW World Tag Team Championship against Galeon Fantasma (Difunto and Zandokan Jr.).

+On January 18, 2026 at Fin De Semana Internacional, Bandido unsuccessfully challenged Templario for the CMLL World Middleweight Championship.